wknums/auto-assessment-assist/README.md

+7. Here's how you can use the updated script with a DOCX file source (automatically extracts markdown):

+    *python awreason.py --promptfile your_prompt.txt --md_file "..\my_project\wcg_data\my_document.docx" --jsonout_template ..\my_project\my_structured_out_template.json --output ..\my_project\o1_analysis_results.json*

 ### Limitations:

 Due to existing limits with the o1 model, the maximum number of images that the model can analyze in one request is 50.
-This repo concatenates 2 consecutive page images into a single image without noticeable loss in vision quality and therefore we can process pdfs with up to 100 pages. (combined total if in 2 documents with even page numbers as remainder pages are not combined)
+This repo can concatenate 2 consecutive page images into a single images without noticeable loss in vision quality and therefore we can process pdfs with up to 100 pages. (combined total of all provided documents with even page numbers as remainder pages are not combined)

+Note: If you have a pdf that exceed this limit, but have access to the .docx source of that pdf, you can provide the docx file (using the --md_file parameter) instead, as awreason.py will extract the markdown from the docx file instead of processing the page images and thereby allow processing of much larger input files.

 ## AutoAssess with AI